17 Cub Cadet Starting Problems and Possible Fixes

 2. Empty Gas Tank

 You cannot operate your vehicle without fuel.
-An empty gas tank means your mowing vehicle will not have the required fuel to ignite, start and run the engine.
+An empty gas tank means your mowing vehicle will not have the fuel to ignite, start and run the engine.
 Any attempts at starting the engine will therefore be futile.

 What to do